Created with Sketch. Created with Sketch.

 Communities of Practice Guidelines For Your Business

-Communities of practice are a well-established organisational framework designed for cultivating and sharing knowledge capital among the corporate workforce.
+Communities of practice are a well-established organizational framework designed for cultivating and sharing knowledge capital among the corporate workforce.

 But how do you set it up according to the needs and structure of your company?
-How do you ensure that it will benefit your organisation and help you achieve your goals?
-How do you utilise CoPs to drive employee performance and improve business strategy?
+How do you ensure that it will benefit your organization and help you achieve your goals?
+How do you utilize CoPs to drive employee performance and improve business strategy?

-Communities of practice are best characterised as networks of people who have the common goals and interests.
+Communities of practice are best characterized as networks of people who have common goals and interests.

-Participation to the community is not intentional (or should be “organic” or unstructured) and the relationship among members is informal and spontaneous.
+Participation in the community is not intentional (or should be “organic” or unstructured) and the relationship among members is informal and spontaneous.

 These unique qualities of CoPs make them different from other learning frameworks and make them naturally effective in cultivating knowledge and empowering people to do better in their work.